 Your customers are becoming more and more adept at filtering out generic advertising.

 AI-powered recommendation engines, chatbots, and wearable beacons are all areas of growth in event personalization, and they come to life most effectively through an event app.
 These apps have evolved from simple, digital guidebooks to personalized engagement tools that can guide attendees and keep them engaged throughout the entire event experience.

 The potential for personalization is huge, not just for different audiences such as customers, sponsors and organizers but also for different interest groups and demographics.
-Follow these steps and technology will allow you to personalize at scale, create experiences that surprise and delight, and make your event an even greater success.
+Follow these steps and event technology will allow you to personalize at scale, create experiences that surprise and delight, and make your event an even greater success.

 1. Keep attendee experience front of mind